Nitemaeric/drenv/README.md

 Under the hood, all **drenv** does is copy the contents of the global DragonRuby installation into the new project directory.

+### `drenv local <version>`

+This command will update your current directory's DragonRuby version to the specified version.

+Under the hood, all **drenv** does is copy the contents of the global DragonRuby installation into the current project directory, excluding the `mygame` directory.

 ### `drenv versions`